trongtb88/merchantsvc/README.md

 2. **At swagger page, Click button Authorize, input Auth_usename, Auth_password in .env file and click Authorize**
 3. Call APIs at this page, and if return 200, that means API worked fine.

-### Testing using Posman
+### Testing using Postman
-1. Import like below, note we are using Basic Authorization, you can using value define in .env file
+1. Import like below, note we are using Basic Authorization, you must use value Auth_usename, Auth_password which are defined in .env file
 2. Token = Encode_Base64(Auth.username:Auth.password)
 ```
     For example :  Encode_Base64(abc:123) = YWJjOjEyMw==